yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_resource_server.md

 linkTitle: API Gateway as an OAuth 2.0 resource server
 weight: 70
 date: 2019-11-18
-description: Configure API Gateway as OAuth resource server using sample policies as a starting point, and manage client applications and OAuth scopes in the Client Application Registry.
+description: Configure API Gateway as an OAuth resource server using sample policies as a starting point, and manage client applications and OAuth scopes in the Client Application Registry.
 ---

 ## Resource server policies and filters